zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 You can think of it as a transformation from a 2D plane to a 3D surface.
 The injectivity requirement is differentiability in disguise, the property we will heavily lean on during the derivation.

-Application of an affine transformation yields a set of transformed texture coordinates:
+Application of an affine transformation yields a set of transformed texture coordinates, which is something that's often done to tile and translate the texture at runtime:

 $$ \tag{2} \lbrace s,t \rbrace = \lbrace au+c, bv+d \rbrace. $$